Diffusion semigroup on manifolds with time-dependent metrics: Derivative formulas and their applications

-In this section, we first, establish the derivative formula on the local and whole manifold respectively, which is applied to the gradient estimate of the semigroup; and then we construct the couplings for $L_t$-diffusion processes by parallel and reflecting transform.
+In this subsection, we establish derivative formulas on the local and whole manifold respectively, which is then applied to gradient estimates, dimensional-free Harnack inequalities and other functional inequalities of the semigroup.